-Beyond: Undergraduate Research Journal is a research publication of the Embry-Riddle Aeronautical University Office of Undergraduate Research.
-The journal features research by undergraduate students at the Daytona Beach, Prescott, and Worldwide campuses.
+The Beyond: Undergraduate Research Journal is the peer-reviewed research publication of the Embry-Riddle Aeronautical University Office of Undergraduate Research.
+The journal features research manuscripts, literature reviews, and technical reports by undergraduate students at the Daytona Beach, Prescott, and Worldwide campuses.

 International Bulletin of Political Psychology (IBPP)(1996-2011) IBPP was an electronic weekly designed to sensitize social scientists, public officials, mass media representatives, informed citizenry, social activists, and security/intelligence practitioners to the psychology of politics and the politics of psychology.
 IBPP provided short articles identifying the relevance of psychological research to politics especially bearing on strategic and tactical security and intelligence issues.
 The intent was facilitate the understanding, explanation, control, influence, and prediction of the social world.
 Embry-Riddle Aeronautical University’s Scholarly Commons contains the majority of the content from the original publication (and more of these articles are being added).